Qodo: History

-Qodo, originally founded as CodiumAI in 2022 by Itamar Friedman, formerly Alibaba Group’s Director in their Israeli AI Lab, Dedy Kredo who previously led product and data science teams at Exploriem and VMware.
+Qodo, initially called CodiumAI, was founded in 2022 by Itamar Friedman, formerly Alibaba Group’s Director in their Israeli AI Lab, and Dedy Kredo who previously led product and data science teams at Exploriem and VMware.
 By 2025, the company grew to employ 100 people across Israel, the U.S., and Europe.

-Qodo focuses on AI code review and enforcing code quality in multi-repo environments, helping large, distributed teams ship software faster and more reliably.
+In March 2026, Qodo raised $70 million in a Series B round led by Qumra Capital, bringing its total funding to $120 million.